-VM Message Archiving – Ability to save a voice mail message past the normal retention period.
+Voicemail Message Archiving – Ability to save a voicemail message past the normal retention period.

-VM Remote Access – Accessing your voice mail from another phone or a telephone that is outside your phone system.
+Voicemail Remote Access – Accessing your voicemail from another phone or a telephone that is outside your phone system.

-VoIP Gateway – VoIP systems use gateways to convert voice calls and faxes received from the PSTN into digital packets that are then transmitted over and IP network.
+VoIP Gateway – VoIP systems use gateways to convert voice calls and faxes received from the PSTN into digital packets that are then transmitted over an IP network.